 The annual subscription entitles members to the following benefits:

-In the past, subscribers have received a members book every year.
+3. Members Book In the past, subscribers have received a members book every year.
 For 2002 this was John Blatchly's Bookplates of George Wolfe Plank.
 In succeeding years this was followed by two books by Brian North Lee: Some Bookplates of Heralds, and Some Bookplates of Church of England Parochial and Cathedral Libraries.
-For 2005 the subject of our book was Bookplates in the Trophy Style, which provided an interesting view of the ex-libris of military men.
-We have an ongoing plan to publish studies of the work of artists, and to cover bookplate history by styles, themes and by different areas of the British Isles, such as the book by Sir Ilay Campbell and Brian Lee on Scottish Bookplates, our members' book for 2006 and now available for purchase by non-members.
-Books now in the pipeline are mentioned on the Projects page.
+For 2005 the subject of our book was Bookplates in the Trophy Style, by Paul Latcham, which provided an interesting view of the ex-libris of military men.
+We have an ongoing plan to publish studies of the work of artists, and to cover bookplate history by styles, themes and by different areas of the British Isles, such as the book by Sir Ilay Campbell and Brian Lee on Scottish Bookplates, our members' book for 2006 and still available for purchase by non-members.
 There came a point at which, in order to avoid any increase in the £30 UK subscription, we decided to issue books once every two years, commencing with the book for 2007/8, but this does not preclude the provision of bonus items from time to time.
-Our 2007/8 book was John Blatchly's East Anglian Ex-Libris, and for 2009/10 we have secured copies of Karen Livingstone's The Bookplates and Badges of C.F.A.
+Our 2007/8 book was John Blatchly's East Anglian Ex-Libris, and for 2009/10 we secured copies of Karen Livingstone's The Bookplates and Badges of C.F.A.
 Voysey, Architect and Designer of the Arts and Crafts Movement.
-Our latest book, by Colin Lattimore, is about the bookplate work of Miss C Helard, wife of author and heraldic authority Arthur Fox-Davies.
-This appeared in April 2012, for the two years 2011 and 2012.
-Anyone joining in 2012 (or who left end-2011) may pay £10 extra in order to receive the book.
+Our latest publication, by Colin Lattimore, was about the bookplate work of Miss C Helard, wife of author and heraldic authority Arthur Fox-Davies.
+This was sent to members for the two years 2011 and 2012.
+For the single year 2013, we acquired and distributed to members, the back stock of Brian North Lee's British Royal Bookplates.
+Another book by Colin Lattimore, on bookplates of British dukes, entitled Strawberry Leaves, is in preparation for issue mid-2016 in respect of the two years 2014 and 2015.
+Anyone joining or leaving halfway through the two year period pays £10 extra in order to receive the book.
+Books now in the pipeline are mentioned on the Projects page.

 From time to time the Society holds public exhibitions of bookplates, and we try to coordinate this with the publication of our books.
-Thus our most recent exhibition was held at the College of Arms, London, coinciding with the issue of the book on herald's bookplates mentioned above.
+Thus our most recent exhibition was held at the College of Arms, London, coinciding with issue of the book on heralds' bookplates mentioned above.

 If you would like to join online and pay by credit card through PayPal please click here.